 If we are unable to verify your identity, we may, at our sole discretion: (i) permit you to activate and use your Card to spend down any Available Balance on your Card, (ii) issue you a refund check for any Available Balance on your Card, or (iii) require further investigation.
 You will not be able to reload your Card and may not be able obtain cash or use your Card internationally until we are able to verify your identity.

 About the Card.
 The Card is a prepaid card.
 The Card is not a credit card.
 The Card is not a gift card, nor is it intended to be used for gifting purposes.
 The Card is not a checking or savings account.
 You will not receive any interest on your funds in your Card Account.
 There is no credit line associated with your Card.
 The funds in your Card Account will be insured to the maximum coverage limit provided by the FDIC, through the Issuer, once we have been able to verify your identity.
 The Card is and will at all times remain the property of the Issuer and must be surrendered upon demand.
 The Card is nontransferable, may not be resold, and may be canceled, repossessed, or revoked at any time without prior notice subject to applicable law.
 You agree to sign the back of each Card immediately upon receipt.
 You agree to only use the Card for personal, family or household purposes.
 We may refuse to process any transaction that we believe may violate the terms of this Agreement or applicable law.
 All dollar amounts stated herein are in U.S. Dollars ("USD") unless expressly stated otherwise.
 The Card is not offered in all states.
-For a current list of states where the Card is not offered, please see attached Fee Schedule.
+Refer to the table below for a current list of states where the Card is not offered.
 If you are located in or move to a state where we do not offer the Card, we may close your Card Account and return any Balance to you as permitted by applicable law.

 Fees.
 All fee amounts will be withdrawn from your Card Account, except where prohibited by law.